21 April 2026

 Of course, there is the chance that the product is simply not good enough, or there is too much competition.
 Consider this when you’re reviewing your launch, and if so, think about how you can make changes to the product to achieve a different outcome.

+Your job is not done, even though you do all the steps you can.
 Your rankings won’t hold forever.
-If you send a lot of traffic during your launch – from Facebook ads for example – then shut that off once you start to rank, there’s a chance your sales will drop off.
+If you send a lot of traffic during your launch (for example, from Facebook ads), then shut that off once you start to rank; there’s a chance your sales will drop off.
 If this happens, your rankings are likely to fall as well, and you could find yourself back on page 2 or 3 in a short space of time.

 Have a plan to continue driving traffic to your product after your launch, to complement the sales you get from organic search.
 A great thing for this is Google search ads.
 Run ads to target similar keywords as you do with Amazon PPC, to generate a slow but steady boost in traffic.